learnlatex/learnlatex.github.io/en/lesson-10.md

 Notice here how sub-/superscript notation is used to set the limits on the integration.

+We've added one piece of manual spacing here: `\,` makes a thin space before the `dx`, which we need so it does not look like a product.

 You often want a numbered equation, which is created using the `equation` environment.
 Let's try the same example again: